 According to fuzzy morphology, morphological categories form a continuum (Sattler 1994, Rutishauser and Isler 2001).
 This continuum was confirmed through multivariate analysis (Sattler and Jeune 1992, Jeune and Sattler 1992, Cusset 1994, Sattler 1994, Jeune et al. 2006).
 It also includes the appendages of flowers (Sattler 2017).
 In Euphorbia Prenner and Rudall (2007) demonstrated a continuum between inflorescence, flower, and floral organs, which was also supported by genetic molecular data (Prenner et al. 2011).

 As long as we deal only with typical forms, classical categorical morphology works well (see Rutishauser and Isler 2001).
 However, if we want to include structures that do not fit the categories (so-called misfits), fuzzy morphology is required.
 In other terms, Nägeli knew that already in 1844 (see Schüepp 1933).
 Other morphologists agreed (see Cusset 1982).
 For example, Potonié (1912) emphasized that it is impossible to accommodate every organ in “dogmatisch fixierten Kategorien” (dogmatically fixated categories), and he referred to C. H. Schultz who already in 1843 decried the notion of general organ categories that fit all plant organs as an “Irrtum der Botanik” (error of botany).
 In 1871 in his Habilitation, Pfeffer defended the thesis that “root, shoot, leaf, and hair are not mutually exclusive: transitional forms connect them with each other” (quoted by Bünning 1977, p.
 8).
 Yet during the history of plant morphology pages and pages have been written in a futile attempt to force transitional forms and other “misfits” into the categories.
 Braun (1851, p.
 120) insisted that the sharp distinction of root, stem, and leaf, which he considered the fundamental organs, are the foundation of plant morphology.
-He influenzed many plant morphologists up to the present time and as a result nearly endless debates and quarrels about misfits ensued.
+He influenced many plant morphologists up to the present time and as a result nearly endless debates and quarrels about misfits ensued.

 In fuzzy morphology misfits are not problematical.
 In fact they are not misfits.
 They just belong to one or the other category to some degree.
 So one would think that fuzzy morphology would be easily accepted, especially since it resolves almost endless disputes for structures that do not fit the categories.
 But there is enormous resistance to fuzziness for several reasons.
 First, most people, including scientists, don’t like the words ‘fuzzy’ and ‘fuzziness.’
 But these words could be replaced by ‘continuous’ and ‘continuum,’ which have the same meaning.
 So instead of ‘fuzzy morphology’, I usually refer to ‘continuum morphology’ (Sattler: Plant Morphology).
-Another reason why fuzzy morphology and even continuum morphology have often been rejected seems cultural.
+Another reason why fuzzy morphology and even continuum morphology often have been rejected seems cultural.
 Since Plato and Aristotle our culture has been deeply imbued with essentialism and either/or thinking so that it has almost become a habit to think in terms of categories and either/or logic.
 Fuzzy logic is considered vague and imprecise because it is not categorical.
 However, in fact it is much more precise than either/or logic because it specifies quantitatively the degree of membership in a set.
 Unfortunately, everyday language (with words that refer to individual or class concepts) is not well suited to represent fuzziness.
 It tends to fragment the continuum of reality and to a great extent conditions us to perceive a fragmented world.

 Goethe “dachte sich alles Lebendige am liebsten als Kontinuum” (Muschg in Wyder 1999, p.
 188), which means that he preferred to think of all life as a continuum.
-Thus, he underlined the continuum (fuzziness).
 He wrote: “da verlor ich den Mut, irgendwo einen Pfahl einzuschlagen, oder wohl gar eine Grenzlinie zu ziehen” (quoted in Toll 1926, p.
 46), which means that he did not want to fragment the natural continuum by drawing boundaries.
 In his statement “Alles is Blatt” (All is leaf), he even went beyond the root-stem-leaf fragmentation of classical morphology (see below).
 However, it seems that in his Metamorphosis of Plants (1790, 1817) he restricted the continuum to the lateral appendages; and therefore in the parts of the flower he recognized only the identity, the essence, of the leaf.
 This interpretation of the flower appears rather one-sided and incomplete because it is only partially supported by empirical developmental evidence (Sattler 2017, Heads, manuscript in preparation).

-The Dynamic Worldview (Contexualism)
+The Dynamic Worldview (Contexualism and Process Philosophy)

 Goethe expressed the wisdom of impermanence poetically: